Wanderer93/damyana-design/src/posts/defining-the-problem-space.md

 * they also have success being very well organized in digital games
 * women are more likely to percieve a gap between their current and ideal PIM practices
 * people keep tabs open because they don't want to lose information, as reminders for tasks to do
 * people in a negative mood are more likely to create deep, granular folder hierarchies for PIM management.
-Whereas people in a positive mood will create shallower hierarchies with more items in them.
+Whereas people in a positive mood will create shallower hierarchies with more items in them. (add reference)
 * around 15% of people in a study used their bookmarks to refind saved items, almost exclusively bookmarks visible within the top bar
 * browsing doesn't offer the same sort of hierarchical filing system for bookmarks, like the desktop does for local files.
 * (? double-check, be specific) development of tabs and advanced browser navigation features have decreased bookmark use??